choeffer/gobuster/README.rst

 Battery
 ^^^^^^^

-In the UEFI it is possible to set a charging limit.
+In the UEFI it is possible to set a charging limit, see `Battery Limit setting`_ .

 References
 ----------